coq/coq/doc/sphinx/addendum/parallel-proof-processing.rst

 Proof blocks and error resilience
 --------------------------------------

+In interactive
-Coq 8.6 introduced a mechanism for error resilience: in interactive mode Coq is able to completely check a document containing errors instead of bailing out at the first failure.
+mode Coq is able to completely check a document containing errors instead of bailing out at the first failure.

-Two kind of errors are supported: errors occurring in commands and errors occurring in proofs.
+Two kind of errors are handled: errors occurring in commands and errors occurring in proofs.

 To properly recover from a failing tactic, Coq needs to recognize the